Understanding Probability Distributions in ML

 - Overview

-Probability distributions serve as a cornerstone in machine learning (ML) and various scientific domains, offering a robust framework for comprehending data's inherent patterns and uncertainties.
+Probability distributions serve as a cornerstone in machine learning (ML) and deep learning (DL) and various scientific domains, offering a robust framework for comprehending data's inherent patterns and uncertainties.

 They enable data analysts to discern and interpret patterns within vast datasets, guiding the selection of appropriate algorithms, fine-tuning model parameters, and making reliable predictions.